borntofrappe/game-development/02 Breakout/Breakout 12/README.md

 _Please note:_ `main.lua` depends on a few assets in the `res` folder.
 Consider copy-pasting the resources from `Breakout — Final`.

-## Score

-To help with the development of the feature, the score is initialized with a big enough value to make sure a high score is registered.
-The health is also reduced to ensure a gameover happens more rapidly.
+_Please note:_ the serve state is initialized with a considerably large high score and one health point, to ensure that the game ends early and with a high score.

 ```lua
 function ServeState:init()